 The recovery of the contingency fee is dependent on both the success of the claim and the recovery of sums awarded from the defendant.
-The solicitor's legal fees are only paid in the event of 'success' (as defined in the DBA), and not during the case.
+The solicitor's legal fees are only paid in the event of 'success' (as defined in the DBA) and not during the case.

 A DBA must not provide for a payment inclusive of VAT that is more than 25 per cent of the relevant sums recovered in personal injury cases, 35 per cent in employment matters and 50 per cent of the sums ultimately covered in all other civil litigation cases.
 These caps are only applicable to proceedings at first instance and the figures are a percentage of the amount actually received by the successful party, not a percentage of any order or agreement to pay.
+The solicitor will only be able to claim a share of money that the client obtains from the litigation, and not any money or assets that the client is able to retain ( Tonstate Group Limited and others v Wojakovski and others [2021] EWHC 1122 (Ch)).
+This suggests a limited application for DBAs by defendants.
+The Court of Appeal effectively confirmed that DBAs cannot be used by non-counterclaiming defendants in the recent case of Candey Ltd v Tonstate Group Ltd and others [2022] EWCA Civ 936.

 Successful parties should be able to claim from the losing party some or all of their costs on the conventional basis, but must not exceed the DBA fee itself.
 The successful client will use the recovered costs and damages to discharge the DBA (or part thereof).
 It is noteworthy that DBAs have come under significant criticism from both the Bar Council and the Law Society, and very few solicitors are entering into DBAs.
-The Court of Appeal recently confirmed that DBAs may contain provision for payment in the event that a DBA is terminated early by a client, which may ease the concerns of some solicitors and thereby encourage greater use of DBAs (Zuberi v Lexlaw Ltd [2021] EWCA Civ 16).
+The Court of Appeal recently confirmed that DBAs may contain provision for payment if a DBA is terminated early by a client, which may ease the concerns of some solicitors and thereby encourage greater use of DBAs ( Zuberi v Lexlaw Ltd [2021] EWCA Civ 16).

 In November 2014, the government announced that it did not intend to make any adjustment to the DBA regulations to expressly permit hybrid DBAs (where additional forms of litigation funding can be coupled with a DBA to fund a case), to discourage litigation behaviour based on a low-risk, high returns approach.
-However, the government is currently in the process of drafting a new set of DBA regulations.
+However, in February 2019 the government began the process of drafting a new set of DBA regulations.
 In October 2019, proposed redrafted regulations were published to reform the Damages-Based Agreement Regulations 2013, following an independent review of the existing regulations by Professor Rachael Mulheron and Nicolas Bacon QC.
 The proposals mark a significant shift in some key areas.
-A supplementary report is currently being prepared.
 Key changes in the current draft include the following:

-- a shift away from the success fee model the legal team will be paid the DBA percentage payment together with their recoverable costs: - a reduction in the caps mentioned above from 50 per cent to 40 per cent in commercial cases and from 25 per cent to 20 per cent in personal injury cases;

-- hybrid DBAs to be permitted, despite the concerns raised by the Ministry of Justice; - greater flexibility to agree terms relating to termination of the agreement within the DBAs; and - availability of DBAs in broader range of claims, including nonmonetary claims.
+- a shift away from the success fee model the legal team will be paid the DBA percentage payment together with their recoverable costs; - a reduction in the caps mentioned above from 50 per cent to 40 per cent in commercial cases and from 25 per cent to 20 per cent in personal injury cases; - · hybrid DBAs to be permitted, despite the concerns raised by the Ministry of Justice; - · greater flexibility to agree terms relating to termination of the agreement within the DBAs; and - availability of DBAs in broader range of claims, including non-monetary claims.